Michael18811380328/HelloWorld/README.md

 1. I read a book called《Make you code cleaner》.This is the main opinions: a function should contain single function and codes as less as possible.
 Use clear parameter as name of variable.
 A funciton should do only one thing.
 A class or a component in React should show a single UI component.
 And modify your codes after you write down them.
 When you review your codes, you can change and delete   much useless codes.
 2. RYF said, we should learn inner knowledge of coding.
 We all know that structure can change in one day,  but the basic data structure and algie is still there.
 Write more and learn some inner thought in code.
 It is important.
 In the free time ,wu shouldn't do the basic things once and another times, but we can deal with tough problems for many hours.
 Because if you can resolve the tough problem, you are making progress.

+### 2019.05

+What is the difference between code farmer and code designer?
+The farmer can only fix some bugs, can build a wall which is not good, however, thr designer can create some codes and build a beautiful house.
+So   basic logic is more important than fix some easy bugs.
+And important methods are also important.